 Providing an example of excellence as the leading classroom practitioner and inspiring and motivating other staff.

-Working with the Headteacher to secure and sustain high expectations and excellent practice in teaching and learning throughout the school; ensuring all our children feel safe, included and fully engaged with their learning.
+Working with the Headteacher to secure and sustain high expectations and excellent practice in teaching and learning throughout the School; ensuring all our children feel safe, included and fully engaged with their learning.

 Monitor and evaluate the quality of teaching and standards of pupil’s achievement, and use benchmarks and set targets for improvement.